Acoustic signaling enables collective perception and control in active matter systems: Quasistatic solution of the wave equation

 with Fourier transform $\tilde{u}_{\bm{k}}\equiv\mathcal{F}\left[u_{x,y}(x,y)\right](\bm{k})$.
 Next, we aim to find the corresponding out-of-plane bulk solution $Z(z)$.
 For non-vanishing in-plane wave vectors, $k=\lvert\bm{k}\rvert=\left(k_x^2+k_y^2\right)^{1/2}\neq 0$, the equation reads

 which fulfills the boundary conditions of vanishing contributions at $z\rightarrow\pm\infty$.
-Waves emitted from the two-dimensional habitat exponentially decay in the bulk depending on their wave length $1/k$.
-Accordingly for the homogeneous emission from the bulk, $k=0$, the equation reduces to
+Waves emitted from the two-dimensional habitat exponentially decay in the bulk depending on their wavelength $1/k$.
+Accordingly, for the homogeneous emission from the bulk, $k=0$, the equation reduces to

-As we neglect absorption in the medium, which is valid for sufficiently small systems, the decay of waves away from the habitat is only caused by interference effects between the waves emitted at different position within the two-dimensional plane.
+As we neglect absorption in the medium, which is valid for sufficiently small systems, the decay of waves away from the habitat is only caused by interference effects between the waves emitted at different positions within the two-dimensional plane.
 The waves will overlay and eventually average out at some height above the habitat.
-Homogeneous oscillations on the other hand, will never average out as they have a net contribution over the whole domain.
+Homogeneous oscillations, on the other hand, will never average out as they have a net contribution over the whole domain.
 Next, we consider the sources at $z=0$, such that the full solution to the wave equation has to fulfill

 We integrate this equation over a small interval around the habitat $z\in\left(-\epsilon,\epsilon\right)$ and subsequently consider the limit $\epsilon\rightarrow 0$.
 As, the integral

 vanishes in the limit, we remain with the terms